Trademarks: an introduction

 A trade mark is registered for ten years, after which time it can be renewed indefinitely.

-If you want your registered trade mark to apply overseas, you have to apply to the appropriate national or international organisations.
+If you want your registered mark to apply overseas, you have to apply to the appropriate national or international organisations.

 Registering a trade mark outside the UK